IgniteUI/igniteui-angular/README.md

 ## NPM Package

-You can include Ignite UI JS Blocks in your project as a depencency using the NPM package.
+You can include Ignite UI JS Blocks in your project as a dependency using the NPM package.

 `npm install igniteui-js-blocks --save-dev`